jbjbjb1/AussieMeatCooker/Readme.md

 * 1 x 1602 LCD  (from Arduino kit)

 ## How to use
+* Setup Arduino as shown in schematic.
+Load on program meat_cooker\meat_cooker.ino
-* Install app 'Serial USB terminal' on mobile.
-* In settings, set Baud Rate to 9600
+* Install app 'Serial USB terminal' on mobile, in settings, set Baud Rate to 9600
-* Connect sensors by 2.5mm jack, connect usb from Arduino to mobile and in the app click the connect button
+* Connect sensors by 2.5mm jacks, connect usb from Arduino to mobile and in the app click the connect button
+* Start cooking!
+* Use

 ## Next steps
 * Add rate of change of temperature per minute to project.
 Useful to track rate of cooking.